-The proposal to construct a single storey dwelling on Lot 1 DP 260373 is considered appropriate for the following reasons;
+The proposal to construct a single storey dwelling on Lot 3 DP 260373 is considered appropriate for the following reasons;

-- It is located on the northern edge of Fernhill Curtilage and does not impact on significant vistas due to high levels of vegetation and the placement of the proposed development on the site. - The design, materials and colours are sympathetic with the bushland character of the landscape. - The single storey dwelling has minimal bulk and scale with is further minimised through screening by existing vegetation.

-- · It will not impact on surrounding water catchments. - Bushfire and ecology impacts have been considered (see attached reports produced by GHD)
+- It is located on the northern edge of Fernhill Curtilage and does not impact on significant vistas. - The design, materials and colours are sympathetic with the bushland character of the landscape. - The single storey dwelling has minimal bulk and scale with is further minimised through screening by existing vegetation. - It will not impact on surrounding water catchments. - Bushfire and ecology impacts have been considered (see attached reports produced by GHD)